anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 accompanied by an extension.

-:ref:`chapters/chapter05:interfaces and apis` of this Reference Architecture provides a list of :ref:`Neutron Extensions<chapters/chapter05:neutron>`.
+:ref:`chapters/chapter05:interfaces and apis` of this Reference Architecture provides a list of :ref:`chapters/chapter04:neutron extensions`.
 The current available
 extensions can be obtained using the List Extensions API :cite:p:`ostk_nw_ext`